Tag Archives: Barry Eichengreen

 A Tale of Two Recessions: Still not Finished?

 by Barry Eichengreen and Kevin H O’Rourke, from Voxeu The debate over stimulus versus austerity continues unabated.
-This article shows that, while industrial production and trade recovered much more quickly than during the Great Depression, both series now appear to … Continue reading
+This article shows that, while industrial production and trade recovered much more quickly than during the Great Depression, both series now appear to be slowing down.
+It suggests that, as St Augustine would have said had he been …

 Right-wing Extremism and the Great Depression

 by Alan de Bromhead, Barry Eichengreen and Kevin H O’Rourke at Voxeu The enduring global crisis is giving rise to fears that economic hard times will feed political extremism, as it did in the 1930s.
-This column suggests that the … Continue reading
+This column suggests that the danger of political polarisation and extremism is greatest in countries with relatively recent histories of …

 The G-20 and Global Imbalances